WojciechZankowski/iextrading4j/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/pl.zankowski/iextrading4j-all.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22pl.zankowski%22%20AND%20a:%22iextrading4j-all%22)

 **IEX Cloud (iexcloud.io) support has been added to the library.
 All stuff related to old IEX Api has been marked as Deprecated.
-Old IEX Api will be supported until June 1, 2019.
-Please move to the IEX Cloud API (iexcloud.io).**
+Some of old IEX Api will be still supported.
+For full support please move to the IEX Cloud API (iexcloud.io).**

 ## Table of Contents